Home heating costs in 2023

 GUIDE TO THE FIGURES Bars represent the range between maximum and minimum costs.
 Black lines represent the national median.
-Electricity and natural gas costs are based on February 2021 data from powerswitch.org.nz.
-Other prices were also collected during February 2021.
+Electricity and natural gas costs are based on April 2023 data from powerswitch.org.nz.
+Other prices were collected in March 2023.
 GST is included.

 Natural gas is excellent for heating water if you’re already connected for cooking or space heating.
 If not, you probably won’t save enough to recoup the daily connection charge.

 With the future of natural gas up in the air, a heat pump water heater or wetback woodburner is a good option.
 Unfortunately, reducing your heating bill isn’t as simple as ripping out your electric cylinder and installing one of these.
 If your existing water heater is still going strong, the cost of buying and installing a new heater will usually outweigh any savings in running costs.

 You can reduce your bill by cutting back on the amount of hot water you use.
 If your shower at its normal setting can fill a 10L bucket in less than a minute, it’s worth installing a low-flow shower head.
 You can also encourage your household to take showers rather than baths.
 And if your hot taps drip, get them fixed!
 It’s money going down the drain.